jaz303/template-anything/README.md

 ## Expression Syntax

+The basic expression literals are:

+  * string: "able was I ere I saw elba"
+  * integer: 42
+  * symbols: foo/bar/baz.txt

+Symbols can include the special characters `./_-`, making it possible to express filenames without wrapping them in quotes.
+They can also include `:` as long as it does not appear at the end of the symbol.

+Variable references are dollar-prefixed and evaluate to the contents of the variable.
+For example: `$name` evaluates to the value of the variable `name`.

+Arrays are denoted with the familiar syntax `[1, 2, 3]`.
+Arrays are not particularly useful yet but as `template-anything` grows to support repetition and iteration I expect their importance to increase.

+Expressions can be filtered through functions using the pipeline syntax:

+    `$name | prepend("hello ") | upcase()`

+Given `$name => "Bob"` the above would evaluate to "HELLO BOB".

+Strings can contain template interpolations e.g. "Mr {{ $name | upcase() }}".

 ## Template Syntax

 A template is simply a text file, optionally containing moustache-delimited (`{{ ... }}`) expressions.
 For example, evaluating the following template: